-- Identify, retain and preserve roofs and their functional and decorative features. - 2.
-Protect and maintain the entire roof system, including waterproofing such as flashings, sealants, masonry parapet caps, and decorative metal at cornices. - 3.
+- Identify, retain and preserve roofs and their functional and decorative features. - Protect and maintain the entire roof system, including waterproofing such as flashings, sealants, masonry parapet caps, and decorative metal at cornices. - 3.
 Examine roofing at least once annually as a preventative measure.
 Protect leaking areas against infiltration until repairs are made. - 4.
 Choose compatible materials for required repairs.
 Professional and technical assistance may be necessary to make appropriate choices. - 5.
 Parapet flashings and other types of waterproofing should not be visible from the street, unless they were visible in the historic design. - 6.
 Roof replacement may be necessary when the roof is deteriorated or when structural repairs are necessary.
 When a roof is replaced: - a.
 Choose materials close in appearance to the historic roofing. - b.
-Choose materials close in appearance to the historic roofing. - c.
-Maintain roof elevations and slopes at, or very close to, their original positions unless prohibited by code. - d.
+Maintain roof elevations and slopes at, or very close to, their original positions unless prohibited by code. - c.
 Replace broken or missing features, such as a missing parapet cap stone, based on accurate documentation or physical evidence. - 7.
 If possible, avoid installation of a "torch applied" roofing system for safety considerations.